UNINETTSigma2/documentation/storage/clusters.md

 ## Overview

-The following table summarizes the different storage options for **Fram and Saga**.
+The following table summarizes the different storage options for **Betzy, Fram and Saga**.
 Below the table we give recommendations and discuss pros and cons for the various storage areas.

 | Directory                                       | Purpose              | Default Quota                      | [Backup](backup.md)                 |